segmentio/segment-docs/src/api/config-api/index.md

 ---
 title: Config API
-sidebar: Overview
-redirect_from: /platform-api/
 ---

 The Config API enables you to programmatically manage Segment workspaces, sources, destinations and more.
 With the API you can:

 * List all your workspace Sources and Destinations to see how data flows through Segment
 * Create new Destinations - or delete them -  with a few lines of code
+* Create new users and assign them to scoped roles
 * Configure, disable, or view Sources and manage connected Destinations
-* Get a complete view of all the Sources and Destinations available in Segment’s catalog
+* Get a complete view of all the Sources and Destinations available in Segment's catalog
 * Configure a Tracking Plan to see how data conforms to your expected schema
 * Query Event Delivery metrics to build custom dashboards and alerts to monitor delivery of your events to destinations
 * Filter entire events or individual fields from reaching specific destinations